 Members of the HKSSC aim to advance the sustainable seafood market in Hong Kong, by promoting responsible purchasing and consumption.

-Our vision is for all seafood imported into Hong Kong to be legal and sustainable.
+Our vision is for all seafood imported into Hong Kong to be legal, traceable and biologically sustainable.

 ADVANCING THE SUSTAINABLE SEAFOOD MARKET IN HONG KONG